 Cheng, Wen Yin

-Wen Yin is a PhD student in Chinese archaeology.
-She received her BA in Anthropology from Laurentain University and completed her MSc in Technology and Analysis of Archaeological Materials from the Institute of Archaeology in University College London.
+Wen Yin is a PhD candidate in Chinese archaeology.
+She completed her MSc in Technology and Analysis of Archaeological Materials from the Institute of Archaeology in University College London.
 Her research interest is in the use of scientific analysis of archaeological materials to understand technological processes in the past.
-Her previous research encompasses Indigenous Wendat pottery, Chinese Neolithic to Bronze Age pottery, as well as ancient Chinese armour use and production from Qin dynasty (221-206 BC) to Han dynasty.
+Her previous research encompasses Indigenous Wendat pottery, Chinese Neolithic to Bronze Age pottery, as well as ancient Chinese armour use and production from Qin dynasty to Han dynasty.
 Her current PhD investigating the bronze vessel casting production and organization of the Shang dynasty, specifically focusing on the bronze moulds housed at the Royal Ontario Museum.

-Seongpil Jeong is a Ph.D student in the Dept. of East Asian Studies.
-He is interested in the modern Korean history as well as critical theories around postcolonial studies.
-Specifically, he wants to scrutinize the governmentality of post/colonial Korea, focusing on the relationships between nature and human subjectivity, the governmentality and the population, and everyday life and capitalism.
-He is also interested in the intellectual and cultural history of historical socialisms and nationalisms in East Asia.
+Seongpil Jeong is a PhD candidate in modern Korean history.
+His research scrutinizes the outdoor culture of postwar South Korea focusing on the relationships between nature and human subjectivity, the governmentality and the population, and everyday life and capitalism.
+He is also interested in the intellectual and cultural history of historical socialisms in East Asia.

 Alexandra Jocic is a PhD student in Japanese and former Yugoslavian literature and history, though she enjoys liaisons with the anthropology department from time to time.
 She earned her BA in Psychology and the Humanities, and her MA in Japanese and European Literature from York University.
 For her dissertation, she is researching the supernatural in late 19th and early 20th century Japanese and Balkan fiction and its relationship to genocide and other forms of mass violence in modernity.
 She has received an Ontario Graduate Scholarship and has twice been a recipient of the Dr. David Chu Scholarship to conduct research in Japan.
 She is also a Gemini and loves red velvet cupcakes.